 You Might also like

 By Ricardo — 2 years ago

-As always you can email the show for comments, questions or if you want to be a guest on the show at email@example.com.
+This is an episode you don’t want to miss.
+As always if you have any comments, questions or you would like to be a guest on the show send an email to email@example.com.

 Episode topics –